This is the name of the interview that Eric Van Rees made with the important men of three outstanding companies in the geoinformatics technologies:

 - Does your company have a responsibility to the global crisis?
 Does this include opportunities to apply GIS?
 And how?

-- In Europe, the GIS industry is based on INSPIRE, GMEIS, SIX and GALILEO at this time.
-In the United States this does not interest them, I have the impression that the industry here is based more on what Google, Microsoft and Yahoo do and how to integrate with them.
+- In Europe the GIS industry is based on INSPIRE, GMEIS, SEIS and GALILEO at the moment.
+In the United States this does not interest them, I have the impression that here the industry is based more on what Google, Microsoft and Yahoo do and how to integrate with them.
 What's your opinion about it?

-- The integration of the CAD with the GIS is a capacity that becomes more important every day.
-What is the current solution that your company now has to achieve this GIS-CAD integration?
-How do you see the future: will we continue to see these two specialties or do you think the time will come when both have total integration?
+- The integration of CAD with GIS is a capacity that is becoming more and more important every day.
+What is the current solution that your company has now to achieve this GIS-CAD integration?
+How do you see the future: will we continue to see these two specialties or do you think the time will come for both to have full integration?